Klaytn Debuts Its Initial Listing on Upbit

 "We are excited for the upcoming KLAY debut listing on Upbit Singapore and Upbit Indonesia," said Jason Han, the CEO of Ground X, who heads the development of the Klaytn platform.
 He further commented, "With the official introduction of KLAY, we expect more developers and service providers will participate in the growth of the Klaytn platform.
 Together with our community, we look forward to becoming Asia's leading blockchain platform."

 To celebrate the KLAY listing, Upbit is holding a KLAY airdrop event.
-For more information, visit the Upbit Singapore homepage at https://sg.upbit.comor the Upbit Indonesia homepage https://id.upbit.com.
+For more information, visit the Upbit Singapore homepage at https://sg.upbit.com or the Upbit Indonesia homepage https://id.upbit.com.

 About Klaytn (https://www.klaytn.com/)